The bichir species is more than 400 million years old

 3 Incredible Bichir Facts!

-- Taking a breath: Unlike other types of fish, these fish actually has lungs and is capable of breathing both in and out of the water.
+- Taking a breath: Unlike other types of fish, bichir fish actually have lungs and are capable of breathing both in and out of the water.
 In fact, many will swim to the surface for a breath when the water is too muddy for their tastes.

 - Nocturnal habits: These are predatory fish that come out at night.
 They like to eat bugs, worms, and other creatures that emerge from the mud when the sun goes down.